Deobandi movement in Iran: Background

 After returning to Balochistan, the Deobandi students started extensive activities to bring about social and cultural reforms.
 Prior to their arrival, there was a low level of religious awareness in the region, and the people's thoughts were a mixture of superstition, traditionalism, sacredness of stones and trees, and worship of natural phenomena.
 The mentioned students began a fight against superstition in remote villages and areas, cutting down trees that were considered sacred by the locals and eliminating the sanctity of natural phenomena.
 The support of religious leaders and local rulers was also effective in the success of these scholars.
 Some of the Deobandi clerics destroyed centers that they considered to be engaged in polytheism with hammers and axes.
 They strongly opposed the presence of both men and women at the graves of false saints and strongly rejected the belief that the souls of the saints became aware of people's conditions and could help them if they visited their graves.
 The Deobandi scholars also condemned the mystics who played music and used tobacco and condemned their claims that they considered begging to be permissible in the guise of being a leader or a mystic.
 Taking soil from the graves of saints and martyrs and eating or rubbing their bodies was declared forbidden by the Deobandi scholars.
 They also paid attention to reforming the customs and traditions related to death, mourning, and marriage.
-Some of the Deobandi scholars were judged in Balochistan.
+Some of the Deobandi scholars were judges in Balochistan.
 Individuals such as Abdullah Malazada, Abdul Aziz Malazada, Abdul Samad Sarbazi.
 Qazi Khair Mohammad Hassan Zahi and Qazi Dad Rahman Riyasi also reached the highest judicial positions, namely Qazi-ul-Quzat (Chief Justice).

 Some of the Deobandi clerics were called Qadi due to their fame in the field of judging.
 Nowadays, many of the disputes among people are also resolved by the Mullahs.
 In the Madrasa of each city, the "Dar al-Ifta" department is responsible for answering legal issues.

 Another impact of Deobandi scholars was their inclination towards Sufism.
 They were associated with mentors in the Indian subcontinent to achieve spiritual and ethical purification.
 After returning to Iran, Deobandi scholars maintained their connection with the Naqshbandi Sufis of Herat and pledged allegiance to them as disciples.
 However, due to the prevalence of inappropriate practices among their successors in Balochistan, these relationships were severed.